aota/kaleidofest.ca/whats-on.md

 # What's On
 **Here's just a taste of some of the hundreds of acts Kaleido has in store for you.
 For all the juicy details, get a program at the festival!**

+## Installation: Melissa Cayford
+**Untitled**

+This installation was created from the contours of the artist's community.
+It was then recreated in plush form to give the viewer a sense of comfort and nostalgia about the location that they live in.
+This in turn invites the viewer to interact with the installation.
+Art is usually about looking without touching, however you are encouraged to touch and interact with this installation.

 ## FREE Pancake Breakfast
 **SATURDAY 10:00 am – 12:00 pm**